yigitopan/brokerage/README.md

 This mechanism ensures:

-- Fair price execution
-- Optimal matching of orders
+- Optimal and realistic matching of orders
 - Partial order fulfillment

 ## Future Improvements